RCasatta/bitcoin_slices/README.md

 * Data structure are read-only, cannot be modified.
 * Visitor pattern requires user-built data structure for visiting.

+## Features

+### Hashing

+Use feature `sha2` or `bitcoin_hashes` to calculate hashes of blocks and transactions.
+The former is faster, the latter is more likely to be in your tree if you work with rust-bitcoin ecosystem's crates.

+### redb

+With the `redb` feature activated some type allows to be used as value and key in the [redb](https://github.com/cberner/redb) database.
+Bitcoin slices types are well suited to be used as key and values in the database because conversion from/to slices is immediate.

+### rust-bitcoin

+With the feature `bitcoin` activated some types allows to be converted in the `rust-bitcoin`
+counterpart: for example `bsl::Transaction` could be converted in `bitcoin::Transaction`.
+You may think if you need `bitcoin::Transaction` you can decode the bytes directly into it without using this library, and is mostly true, but sometimes it may be convenient to use both types, for example using bitcoin slices with datatabases is very convenient because conversion is free, but you may need to access fields more conveniently than writing a visitor for it and thus convert to rust-bitcoin types.
+Moreover, conversions may leverage type invariants and be faster than starting from a generic byte stream.

 ## Test

 ```sh